Alif Bank: Shareholders

 The sole shareholder of Alif Bank OJSC is Alif Capital Holdings Limited, a legal entity established under the laws of the United Kingdom.
-As of December 5, 2024, the paid-up authorized capital of Alif Bank OJSC amounts to 153,600,000 somoni.
+As of 31 December 2025, the paid-up authorized capital of Alif Bank OJSC amounted to 257,300,000 somoni.

+Owners

+According to the Alif Capital Holdings Limited website, the company's co-founders and supervisors are Abdullo Kurbanov, Zuhursho Rahmatulloev, and Firdavs Mirzoev; Khofiz Shakhidi, Firdavs Shakhidi, Rajabbek Sulaymonbekov, and Nasim Alibhai are registered as supervisors.

+Banking products

+As a growing financial company, Alif offers various projects to the public in the areas of finance, technology, and education: